The64thGamer/cheeseepedia/content/5y2lsg3ll6xf8nqn/content.md

-The ***Wolf Pack 5*** was an animatronic band produced by Creative Engineering from 1978 to 1979 for various worldwide attractions and temporarily was used in 1980 for the first ShowBiz Pizza Place in Kansas City (Antioch), MO (2726 NE Vivion Rd) while the {{< wiki-link "Rock-afire Explosion" >}} was still in development.
+The ***Wolf Pack 5*** was an animatronic band produced by Creative Engineering from 1978 to 1979 for various worldwide attractions and temporarily was used in 1980 for the first ShowBiz Pizza Place in Kansas City (Antioch), MO (2726 NE Vivion Rd) while the [Rock-afire Explosion] was still in development.
 The band primarily played song covers in a 50's and 60’s rock and roll style.
-It was one of the predecessors to the Rock-afire Explosion, the other being the {{< wiki-link "Hard Luck Bears" >}}.
+It was one of the predecessors to the Rock-afire Explosion, the other being the [Hard Luck Bears].
 All of the main characters- minus Queenie in her original incarnation, would have direct counterparts or be used again in the Rock-Afire Explosion.

 ## Characters